Yes, WeWork Is Still in Business, Even After a Failed IPO and CEO Loss

 Believe it or not, WeWork is still in business after suffering a failed IPO, the CEO’s resignation, and a global pandemic in the span of a year and a half—not to mention the less-than-flattering Hulu documentary WeWork: Or the Making and Breaking of a $47 Billion Unicorn.

 Yes, the company—which at one point had the most real estate in Manhattan of any private company—seems to have survived what The New York Times called “an implosion unlike any other in the history of start-ups.”

-According to TechCrunch, WeWork chairman Marcelo Claure set to work on a five-year turnaround plan in February 2020.
-Since then, the company has exited over 100 pre-open or underperforming locations, with more than 800 locations still open, according to the company’s website.
+According to TechCrunch, WeWork chairman Marcelo Claure set out to work on a five-year turnaround plan in February 2020.
+Since then, the company has exited over 100 pre-open or underperforming locations, with roughly 737 open and coming soon locations as of January 2022, according to the company’s website.

 WeWork added new options to make its platform “as flexible as humanly possible.”

 As part of its rebound, WeWork supplemented its existing membership plans with on-demand and all-access options to give customers more flexibility in booking workspaces, TechCrunch reported.

 “What we’ve essentially done is un-bundle our space,” Prabhdeep Singh, WeWork’s global head of marketplace, told the site.
 “It used to be that the only way to enjoy our spaces was via a bundled subscription product and monthly memberships.
 But we realized with COVID, the world was shifting, and to open up our platform to a broader group of people and make it as flexible as humanly possible.
 So they can now book a room for a half hour or get a day pass, for example.
 The use cases are so wide.”

 Singh also said, “Right now, we are in the largest work from home experiment I think we’re about to shift to the largest return to work experiment ever.
 We are just going to be very well-positioned.”